How to Make Fig-Strawberry Jam - Easily! With Step-by-step Photos, Recipe, Directions, Ingredients and Costs

 How to Make Homemade Fig-Strawberry Jam - Easily!jello-type strawberry-fig jam, click here.

-I've got some other pages for specific types of jam, too: See this page for Fig Jam, this page for Blueberry Jam directions and this page for how to make apricot, peach, plum or nectarine jam.
+I've got some other pages for specific types of jam, too: See this page for Fig Jam, Or this page for FROG jam, this page for Blueberry Jam directions and this page for how to make apricot, peach, plum or nectarine jam.